 Skin: Arinkuwula (Stone)

-As she was growing up she watched her Grandfather Holder Adams paint and sculpt where he lived at Timrambu.
+When she was growing up, she watched her Grandfather, Holder Adams paint and carve where he lived at Timrambu – just south of Milikapiti.
 She says, “He used to sculpt toys for us to play with.
 This inspired me to become an artist.”